totalpave/chromium-crosswalk/docs/linux_debugging.md

 gdb 7 lets us use Python to write pretty-printers for Chromium types.
 The directory `tools/gdb/` contains a Python gdb scripts useful for Chromium code.
-There are similar scripts [in WebKit](http://trac.webkit.org/wiki/GDB) (in fact, the Chromium script relies on using it with the WebKit one).
+There is a similar script in `thrid_party/blink/tools/gdb`, which came from WebKit.

 To include these pretty-printers with your gdb, put the following into `~/.gdbinit`: